Easter Bunny Cake

 easter bunny cake on a platter

-While the cake for this recipe is store-bought, I don’t cut any corners with the frosting.
+The cake for this recipe is made from a box but, I don’t cut any corners with the frosting.
 There’s nothing like a homemade buttercream frosting.
 You get to control how sweet, buttery, or thick you want it.
 So I took my basic buttercream frosting recipe and revamped it with coconut oil and extract!

 Another option would be to use my coconut cream cheese frosting from this recipe, which is also superb.

 Once you bake your cakes and make your frosting, it’s time to assemble the whole thing to make it look like a cute little white bunny.
-I do this by using shredded coconut for fur, a pink Cadbury Mini Egg for the nose, and 2 Biscotti Cookies covered in white and pink frosting for the ears.
-You are welcome to go the extra mile and use colored frosting for the eyes, whiskers, and maybe even some fake grass surrounding the bunny.
+I do this by using shredded coconut for fur, a pink Cadbury Mini Egg for the nose, and 2 Biscotti Cookies covered in white and pink frosting for the bunny ears.
+You are welcome to go the extra mile and use colored frosting for the eyes, whiskers, and maybe even a bow tie and some fake easter basket grass surrounding the bunny.
 But I kept mine pretty simple. 🙂

 How to Make an Easter Bunny Cake

 This recipe will be enough to make 2 (8 inch cakes), so I ended up making 2 bunny cakes!
-For full recipe details, including ingredients needed and measurements, see the recipe card down below.
+For full recipe details, including ingredient measurements, see the recipe card down below.
 Here is step by step what you can expect when making this bunny cake:

-Preheat the oven.
-Line two 8-inch, light-colored round cake pans with nonstick cooking spray and parchment paper.
+Preheat the oven to 350° F. Line two 8-inch, light-colored round cake pans with nonstick cooking spray and parchment paper.
 Set aside.

 Make cake mix according to package directions.
 Stir in shredded coconut and coconut extract.